AdamDamreh/AI-Resume-Matcher-Test/README.md

 - Mobile application for on-the-go resume optimization
 - Employer portal with advanced analytics

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Thanks to all contributors who have helped shape this project
+- Thanks to Dr. Arun Ravindran for guiding this project and providing opportunities to apply knowledge through coursework.
-- Special thanks to the open-source AI and NLP communities